djsteffey/ctf-patriotctf-2023/pwn/bookshelf/README.md

 The shellcode option has become significantly less viable with operating system improvements such as marking the stack as non-executable.

-ROP chain doesn't ahve this weakness but you do generally need to know at least one address in the library file that contains the function you want to call.
-This is because of Address Space Layout Randomization (ASLR) means things will not always be in the same location in memory.
+ROP chain doesn't have this weakness but you do generally need to know at least one address in the library file that contains the function you want to call.
+This is because of Address Space Layout Randomization (ASLR) meaning things will not always be in the same location in memory.
 But if you know the address of *something* in the target library, then you can just calculate the offset to the address of what you want to call.

 Fortunately for us, we have a method of getting the address of puts in the libc library.
 So with that address known (which will change each time you run the program), we can calculate the address of the execve function and call it.